eLearningDAO/.github/profile/README.md

 It supports and coordinates the development of a new open-source decentralised e-Learning platform.

 eLearningDAO objectives:
-- Allow the user learning data sovereignty
+- Allow data sovereignty of the user learning journey
-- Fight against the monopoly of the Ed-Tech giants
+- Propose an alternative to the monopoly of the Ed-Tech giants
 - Make recertification processes obsolete
 - Enable reputation of user's curricula instead of relying on academy branding
-- Knowledge verification by reputation plus verifiable learning path to combat the abuse of AI tools
+- Knowledge verification by reputation and verifiable learning path to mitigate the abuse of AI tools
 - Acknowledge authorship of the co-created learning materials
 - Support the quality of learning material and the quality of knowledge verification through a novel gamification process
-- Share the revenue among all of stakeholders who participated, such as: teachers, verifiers, content creators, content publishers, platform developers, etc.
+- Share the revenue among all of stakeholders who participated, such as teachers, verifiers, content creators, content publishers, platform developers, etc.
 - Share ownership of the platform and contents